zichen-liu/powertools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of PSSTools is to provide Power and Sample Size Tools in R for researchers.
+This package accompanies the text "Power and Sample Size in R" by Catherine M. Crespi.

+This package loads all R packages that are used in the textbook and provides new functions for sample size and power calculations that did not previously exist.

 ## Installation